DECwriter: DECwriter

 The original DECwriter was introduced in November 1970 at the Fall Joint Computer Conference.
 Also known by its model number, LA30, it was one of the earliest dot matrix printers to be introduced to market, only months after the seminal Centronics 101 that May at the Spring Joint Computer Conference.
-At the time, most small computer systems were accessed using surplus teletype units, and the LA30 was intended to be used in the same general fashion.
-As such, its only computer interface was a 30 mA current loop, as used on teletype machines, with the explicit goal of "having been designed to replace the standard Teletype Model 33, 35 and 37 KSR."
+At the time, most small computer systems were accessed using surplus or new teletype units, such as the popular ASR-33.
+The LA30 was intended to be used in the same general fashion (although it lacked any ability to read or output punched tape).
+As such, its only computer interface was a 30 mA current loop, as used on teletype machines, with the explicit goal of "having been designed to replace the standard Teletype Model 33, 35 and 37 KSR".

 The LA30 used a 64-character ASCII-based character set, lacking lower-case characters and printing them in upper-case.
 It used a 7-pin print head with glyphs in a 5x7 grid.
 It normally printed 80-column lines on standard 9 7/8 inch wide tractor feed paper.
-It could print up to 30 characters per second (cps), matching the maximum interface speed of 300 bps (30 cps assuming one start and one stop bit).
-The interface could also run at 110 and 150 bps.
-However, carriage returns required 1/3 of a second, during which time the host computer had to send data it would know would not be printed, the so-called "fill characters" that were common on printers of the era.
+It could print up to 30 characters per second (cps), matching the maximum interface speed of 300 bit/s (30 cps, assuming one start and one stop bit).
+The interface could also run at 110 and 150 bit/s.
+However, carriage returns required 1/3 of a second, during which time the host computer had to send data it would know would not be printed, the so-called "fill characters" that were commonly required by printers of the era.

 Mechanically, the machine was 2 by 2 feet and came mounted on robust legs that raised the keyboard to standard desk height with the top 31 in from the ground.
-Normally, a box of fanfold paper would be placed below the printer mechanism and feed upward though a slot in the bottom of the desk.
-The case around the keyboard was curved, somewhat similar to the ADM-3A.
+Normally, a box of fanfold paper would be placed below the printer mechanism and feed upward though a slot in the bottom of the stand.
+The casing around the keyboard was curved, somewhat similar to the ADM-3A.
 The entire front cover lifted upward to provide access to the printing mechanism, both for basic maintenance and for feeding in new paper.
 DEC suggested leaving 16 in behind the system to provide enough room to swing it fully open.

 In June 1972, DEC introduced two new versions of the DECwriter, the LA30A which lacked a keyboard and was used as a dedicated printer, and the LA30-E which added an RS-232 interface option, the "E" standing for the new name for the port, EIA-232.
-A later addition was the LA30-P, the "P" referring to the addition of a parallel Centronics port, which had become an almost universal standard by the mid-1970s.
+A later addition was the LA30-P, the "P" referring to the addition of a parallel Centronics port, which had become an almost universal de facto standard by the mid-1970s.